858 683 0800 San Diego CA

 Powerstrips are fully repairable.
 You can splice them with 1/4" OD PVC drip irrigation tubing from the local hardware store using our special adhesive.
 The Powerstrip rigid header pipe is a styrene blend.
 It is co-incidentally compatible with pvc cements.
 You can't do things like this with a polypropylene solar panel.

 Flexible collectors have always been the standard for flat roof installations because flexibility means water can be trapped inside over winter with no freeze damage.
 The collector expands to accommodate the expanding water as it freezes.
-Conventional rigid collectors are lightweight sails that must be strapped and bolted down rendering them impractical.
+Conventional rigid collectors are lightweight sails that must be strapped and bolted down.

 Mounting the collectors securely on a flat roof was always an issue as well.
 Glue down, strap down, weight down residential methods did not stand up to the scrutiny of engineers and owners looking to approve a commercial installation.
 Hot Sun is proud to present our unique ballasted framework for mounting flexible Powerstrip solar collectors.
 Warning.
 This system does not work for other solar collectors brands.
 Only Powerstrip is flexible thermo-plastic so it can be secured to the framework at both ends.
 Rubber will pull too hard and affect the integrity of the framework.
 Rigid plastic will break if secured at both ends.

 This system has been certified by professional engineers to withstand wind lift and seismic shift in standard non-hurricane zones.
 This manual addendum illustrates the specifics of the ballasted flat roof system in detail if you are staggering the headers.
 Alternatively if regular roof cleaning or maintenance is desired you can alternate the headers making for something much easier to remove.

 Watch the following video

 The challenge with all solar heaters of all types is how to interface them with the roof.
-We've tried many different techniques over our 25 year history.
-The lesson we learned in the first week of our 25 years is that its not a good idea to bolt things through a flat roof.
+We've tried many different techniques over our 28 year history.
+The lesson we learned in the first week of our 28 years is that its not a good idea to bolt things through a flat roof.
 What we settled on after many trials and tribulations is a system that uses ballast to hold a framework of pipe to the roof.
 The Powerstrips are lashed to this framework of pipe.
 We designed it with commercial installations in mind but it turned out to be so inexpensive and so easy to put together with locally available materials that we started using it as our standard technique even for residential systems.
-It is now structurally and seismically aproved by structural engineers case by case on many municipal and commercial new builds and retrofits.
+Variations of it have been structurally and seismically aproved by structural engineers case by case on many municipal and commercial new builds and retrofits.
 In new construction we sometimes specify standoffs built into the roof that we can attach our framework to.
 Sometimes we glue some of the ballast blocks to the roof.

 To hurricane rate a system like this we have no choice but to bolt and or in some cases glue the system to the roof.
-On commercial applications this is usually not a problem as flat roofs are actually concrete.
+On some commercial applications this is simple because the roof surface is concrete.

 To work up some pricing what we need you to do is first figure out how many sq ft your solar heater should be.
-Go though the sizing calculation or you call us (858-683 0800 in US, 778 300 1803 in Canada) or e-mail email@example.com with this information.
-You'll also need to measure the roof so you know what can be fitted.
+Go though the sizing calculation or call us (858-683 0800 in US, 778 300 1803 in Canada) or e-mail firstname.lastname@example.org with this information.
+You'll also need to measure the roof (safely from ground level) so you know what can be fitted.
 With flat roofs we can often measure on Google Earth.

 FITTING POWERSTRIP SOLAR HEATERS TO FLAT ROOFS

-Please e-mail Hot Sun firstname.lastname@example.org or call us at 858 683 0800 for help deciding on configuration and for help in figuring out your quote.
+Please e-mail Hot Sun email@example.com or call us at 858 683 0800 or fill in the form and we'll price this all out for you.

 COMMERCIAL SOLAR INSTALLATIONS